 A palate of cooked plum and pineapple follows, underpinned with rich caramel sweetness and a touch of bitter lemon finished with complex and rewarding light herbal notes.
 Aqua Vitae is abundantly rich and delicious simply served on its own.
 It’s also the perfect spirit for a cocktail.

-This article is featured in the digital edition of our Winter review issue of Client Style #20, available to pre-order now for FREE.
+This article is featured in the digital edition of our Winter review issue of Client Style #20, available to DOWNLOAD now for FREE.

 Written by Nathan Best for Client Voyage and this article was produced for the Client Style Review